misopurr/KataJava/README.md

 # KataJava
-All my Kata in the Java language
+All my Kata from codewars in the Java language